rafael2k/ppkb-layouts/README.md

 Various keyboard layouts for the PinePhone Keyboard Case to use it as intended or to go beyond into the realm of custom layouts.

+If you need any help, feel free to contact me via any of [these methods](https://phal.io/links).

+If you find this helpful, you have the option of donating to me [here](https://phal.io/donate).
+Any amount is highly appreciated :)

 ## Content

 1. [Introduction](#introduction)